In this article:

 - A temporary fraud alert.
 Also known as an initial fraud alert, this type of alert lasts one year and then expires.
 You can add one to your credit report anytime, for any reason.
 You can renew it as many times as you like.

 - An active-duty fraud alert.
 This alert protects active-duty service members on assignment away from home, and also lasts one year unless it's removed earlier.
-Each service member must provide a copy of their duty assignment when requesting this type of alert.

 - An extended fraud victim alert.
 Extended alerts last seven years and are designed for victims of credit fraud or identity theft.
 If you've been victimized and have reported the crime to authorities, you can obtain an extended fraud alert by submitting a copy of the identity theft report you filed with law enforcement.

 A fraud alert has no impact at all on the contents of your credit report, or on the credit scores derived from the data stored in your credit report.
 It therefore can neither help nor hurt your ability to qualify for a loan or credit card.

 A fraud alert can hinder your ability to get instant approval for credit card or in-store credit offers you encounter online or at retail outlets.
 The automated approval systems used for these offers may not be equipped to handle the identity-confirmation steps fraud alerts require.
 So while you cannot not be disqualified for a credit offer due to a fraud alert, you may have to contact retailer reps by phone or in-person to complete your application.

 When Does It Make Sense to Get a Fraud Alert?